 I hope Guðrúnarlaug isn't overly crowded now.
 The thing with the natural hot pools in Iceland is that so many visitors want to take a dip in them nowadays (which I fully understand) that they cannot self-clean anymore and there might be some bacteria in them now :(

+Sælingsdalur is located in West-Iceland, some 167 km north of Reykjavík, which is around 2.5 hours of driving.
 To reach Sælingsdalur turn from ring-road 1 turn onto road 60 for Búðardalur village.
 Drive for 16 km as if you were going to Hólmavík and turn left on side-road 589.